What are Article Processing Charges?

 How do Edorium Journals's charges compare with other publishers?

-Our Article Publication Charges are very low.
+Our Article Processing Charges are very low.
 Our fees are on average 2 to 4 times lower than those charged by other journals.
 Please see here

-how our publication charges compare with other publishers.
+how our processing charges compare with other publishers.

 Are any taxes included in this charge?

 Yes.
-All service taxes and charges are included in the Article Publication Charges.
+All service taxes and charges are included in the Article Processing Charges.
 If the charges are added separately, the charges will be shown in the invoice set to you.

 To which articles will this charge apply?

-Article Publication Charges apply to all articles that have been accepted for publication in a Edorium Journals after undergoing editorial and peer review.
+Article Processing Charges apply to all articles that have been accepted for publication in a Edorium Journals after undergoing editorial and peer review.

 Who is responsible for making the payment?

-How can I pay the Article Publication Charges?
+How can I pay the Article Processing Charges?

 Do I get a discount if my institution is a member of Institutional Membership program?

-If your institute is enrolled in our Institutional Membership program, you will receive full or part waiver in Article Publication Charges based on the option selected by the member institute.
+If your institute is enrolled in our Institutional Membership program, you will receive full or part waiver in Article Processing Charges based on the option selected by the member institute.